discordjs/discord.js/docs/examples.rst

 		client.sendMessage(message.channel, "Hello!");
 	});

-You can also use a `Message`_ resolvable as an parameter.
+You can also use a `Message`_ resolvable as a parameter.
 This example does the same thing as above.

 .. code-block:: javascript